 Brown Hill's History

-Brown Hill's 24-hectare vineyard was established in 1997 in joint partnership with Jim, Gwen and their son Nathan Bailey, who is this Margaret River winery's winemaker.
+Brown Hill's 24-hectare vineyard was established in 1995.
+It is a joint partnership with Jim, Gwen, their son Nathan Bailey who is this Margaret River winery's winemaker and his wife Chiara.

 With a close connection to Kalgoorlie, the vineyard landscape reminded Jim and Gwen of their childhood stomping grounds around the gold mines of Kalgoorlie.
 Brown Hill was the claim that made the Golden Mile famous and Jim remembers going with his father to water their vegetable patch by diverting water from the old Brown Hill mine site.
 Four generations of Baileys lived in the Goldfields with close ties to Brown Hill, so it seemed only natural to give the winery the same name.

 Many of Brown Hill's wines, which are all estate grown, also take their names from famous gold mines or miners in the Kalgoorlie area.